 We are addressing that latter question.
-By ridding so much of the property of introduced plants, we not only get to witness how natives congregate, but how they colonize an open niche or develop associations with fungi and microflora.
+By ridding so much of the property of introduced plants, we not only get to witness how natives congregate, but how they colonize an open niche.
 In many cases, the native seed bank had long been exhausted and we had to wait for birds and animals to bring something in.
 In most cases, those "somethings" had long been known to be local natives.
 The associations they form are qutie different from what you see with exotic plants.
+This is non-native caf's ear (Hypochoeris glabrosa)